Al Masri poses with Saad and the technician who made his leg outside the clinic. (All photos courtesy of the author)

 There are 100,000 Syrian refugees in Reyhanli alone, nearly twice the city’s Turkish population of 60,000.
-Everywhere you look here there is war etched into the town— from eight-year-olds in tattered rags selling bags of tissues out of their pockets to old women’s faces crumpling under the weight of worry lines.
+Everywhere you look here there is war etched into the town – from eight-year-olds in tattered rags selling bags of tissues out of their pockets to old women’s faces crumpling under the weight of worry lines.
 There is no doubt that living in the shadow of one of the most brutal humanitarian crises is not an easy burden to bear.

 There are pockets of hope, however.
-On a new road at the edge of town, past a makeshift military hospital made of shipping containers and a garbage-strewn sidewalk, a grassroots prosthetics clinic is a hive of activity in the heat of a Saturday morning.
-Crammed with patients and technicians, there is a steady hum of Arabic, a gentle clicking of metal joints, and even the occasional peel of laughter.
+On a new road at the edge of town, past a makeshift military hospital made of shipping containers and a garbage-strewn pavement, a grassroots prosthetics clinic is a hive of activity in the heat of a Saturday morning.
+Crammed with patients and technicians, there is a steady hum of Arabic, a gentle clicking of metal joints and even the occasional peel of laughter.

 In one room, plaster dust chokes the air as molds are made.
-In another, plastic shavings litter the floor as whirring machines and handheld scissor blades smooth rough edges into beveled corners.
+In another, plastic shavings litter the floor as whirring machines and handheld scissor blades smooth rough edges into bevelled corners.
 Finally, in the largest room, walkways with railings on either side creak a little as tentative first steps are taken on new limbs.

-“There is an important need for this [clinic] because of the many patients who undergo amputations,” says Raed al Masri the director for the National Syrian Project for Prosthetic Limbs.
+“There is an important need for this clinic because of the many patients who undergo amputations,” says Raed al Masri, the director for the National Syrian Project for Prosthetic Limbs.